bassanilab/NewAnce/README.md

 -noncG,--noncanonicalGroup <arg>   Name of group with non-canonical or cryptic sequences (default "nonc").
 Will be used as prefix for con-canonical PSM output files.

+Name of group with non-canonical or cryptic sequences (default "nonc").
+Will be used as prefix for con-canonical PSM output files.
 ```

 ```
 -noncP,--noncanonicalProts <arg>   Comma separated list of protein names to be included in noncanonical group even if they are in UniProt (e.g.
                                     PGBD5_HUMAN,POGZ_HUMAN,PGBD1_HUMAN)

 Some of the proteins in the -upFa fasta file may have to be moved to the noncanonical group.
 The user can define a list of